 Don’t mix investment banks with commercial banks.
 You cannot go into an investment bank and deposit your money, get your ATM card, or ask for a student loan.
 This is what commercial banks do.
 Commercial banks make money by charging higher interest on loans than what they’re paying on people’s deposits.

-For example, if you go to the bank and deposit $100 for a year, you might get $103 back at the end of the year or a 3% return.
+For example, if you go to the bank and deposit $100 for a year, you might get $103 back at the end of the year (3% return).
 Now, when you deposit your $100, the bank will take that money and lend it to Joe.
-However, the bank will tell Joe that at the end of the year, he needs to pay back $107, or a 7% interest.
+However, the bank will tell Joe that at the end of the year, he needs to pay back $107 (7% interest).
 Therefore, at the end of the year, Joe comes back and pays $107 to the bank, and you come back asking for your $103.
 The difference of $4 stays with the bank.
-It’s pretty simple concept.
+It’s a pretty simple concept.
 Again, that is commercial banking, not investment banking.